Blog

 • Software License or Maintenance Cost: $0-$50 per door per month

-Taking the average of the range of costs above, you can put the price of an access control system installation like Kisi on three doors at roughly $3,060.
+Taking the average of the range of costs above, you can put the price of an access control system like Kisi on three doors at roughly $3,060.
+This does not include the cost of installation.

 Estimated cost: $3,060